5 Unexpected Destinations to Travel To with Your SO

 Because we’re itching for a getaway.

-Here’s how I know it’s time to get away with my boyfriend: despite the fact that we live together, we only see each other for an hour or less a day, and when we finally are alone together, we’re either talking about ~housekeeping~ things like what to have for dinner, or we’re staring at our screens.
-This sad state of affairs typically happens this time of year, when life becomes so busy, and the cold weather so tiresome, that everything is just a little bit, well, gray.
-There’s a reason spring break happens around now for college students, and I hereby propose that every adult couple should carve out their own spring break if they hope to maintain two things: a sense of adulthood and independence, and their couple status.
+Here’s how I know it’s time to get away with my boyfriend: Despite the fact that we live together, we only see each other for an hour or less a day, and when we finally are alone together, we’re either talking about ~housekeeping~ things, like what to have for dinner, or we’re staring at our screens.
+I hereby propose that every adult couple should carve out their busy schedules if they hope to maintain two things: a sense of adulthood and independence, and their couple status.

-But rather than travel to those same-same places, where you end up feeling like you’re on a couple’s retreat with every other millennial from a major US city (just as depressing as it sounds), go somewhere off the frequent flyer map and actually spend time with your SO.
+But rather than travel to those same-same places, go somewhere off the frequent flyer map and actually spend time with your SO.
 Yes, it may feel a little like you’re cheating on your iPhone, but I promise you’ll still get some good ’grams out of it—and the only caption you’ll need is a heart and the appropriate destination emoji (sun, palm tree, mountain—you get the picture).